matrix-org/synapse/docs/development/contributing_guide.md

 poetry install --extras all
 ```

 This will install the runtime and developer dependencies for the project.
+Be sure to check
+that the `poetry install` step completed cleanly.

 ## Running Synapse via poetry